Silas Malafaia

-Silas Lima Malafaia (14 September 1958) is a Brazilian Pentecostal pastor, author and televangelist, who also has a degree in Psychology.
+Silas Lima Malafaia (born 14 September 1958) is a Brazilian Pentecostal pastor, author and televangelist, who also has a degree in Psychology.
 He is the leader of the Pentecostal church Assembleia de Deus Vitória em Cristo (Assembly of God Victory in Christ), a branch of the broader Assembleias de Deus movement of Pentecostal churches in Brazil.
 He is also the CEO of the Central Gospel Music publishing company, and vice president of the Interdenominational Council of Evangelical Ministers of Brazil (CIMEB), which is made up of approximately 8.500 ministers and leaders from almost all Brazilian evangelical denominations.

 Malafaia was born in Rio de Janeiro.
-He is well known for his political work and strong opposition to the promotion of homosexuality in society and Abortion Law, as well as for defending the Prosperity theology.
-In the elections of 2012, he was the evangelical political canvasser of the candidate José Serra to the city council of São Paulo and helped to elect 24 mayors and 16 city councilmen in seven states.
-In the elections of 2014, Malafaia campaigned for Aécio Neves to the Presidency of Brazil.
-In the 2018 election Malafaia endorsed eventual winner Jair Bolsonaro.
+He is well known for his political work and strong opposition to the promotion of homosexuality in society and abortion, as well as for defending the Prosperity theology.

-According to a 2013 Forbes magazine publication, his total net worth is estimated at US$150 million.
+According to a 2013 Forbes magazine publication, Malafaia's total net worth is estimated at US$150 million.
 However, he denied the information in the talkshow De Frente com Gabi, in which he affirmed that his wealth revolved around R$6 million (approximately US$1.6 million).

 Viewed as a staunch conservative, Malafaia is a polarizing and controversial figure in Brazil.
 He is often accused of fomenting hate speech, being known for his strong opposition to same-sex marriage and abortion.
 His critics accuse him of being a bigot and a homophobe, which he denies.

+Personal life

+Malafaia was born in Rio de Janeiro, Brazil, into a family of Portuguese descent.
+He converted to Pentecostalism at the age of 15 and later joined the Assembleias de Deus (Assemblies of God), one of Brazil's largest Protestant denominations.

+He studied theology at the Seminário Teológico do Rio de Janeiro and later earned a degree in psychology.
+His background in psychology has influenced his approach to preaching, often incorporating behavioral and motivational elements into his sermons.

+Malafaia is married to Elizete Malafaia, and they have two children.
+He resides in Rio de Janeiro, where he continues to lead his ministry.